The Traditional Owners of this land are those who identify as

 What is treaty?

 What are Treaties?
 Why are they important?
-What can they come to represent and where they might lead us together as reconciled peoples?
+What can they come to represent and where they might lead us?

 Treaty is an agreement.

-Treaty is a legally binding settlement involving two or more parties, nations, groups, organisations or interests.
+Treaty can be understood as a legally binding settlement or agreement involving two or more parties, nations, groups, organisations or interests.

 Treaty is reached after a process of negotiation and not merely consultation.
 Consultation can be understood as a one-way process.
 Negotiation, on the other hand, involves parties coming to the table as equals working towards a mutually beneficial resolution.